aasimajaz/containers/running_container.md

 |-------------------------------|-------------------------------|
 | `docker attach con01`          | using docker attach command to start interactive session with con01|

-Now you will be connected con01; this is typical container environment.
+You will be connected con01; this is typical container environment.
 Let try to explore it bit.

 ```
 # ps -ef